rdejager/WoW_FFXIV_UI/README.md

 # WoW_FFXIV_UI
 FFXIV inspired UI for WoW retail mostly, With WeakAura's

 This is my UI pack for WoW.
 I only play retail so I know it works there.
+My resolution is 1080P

 **Needed addons:**